@Target(value={ANNOTATION_TYPE,METHOD,CONSTRUCTOR,FIELD}) @Retention(value=RUNTIME) public @interface JsonIgnore

 is, without explicitly defining 'value' argument (which defaults

-): but argument can be explicitly defined.
+to true): but argument can be explicitly defined.

 This can be done to override an existing JsonIgnore by explicitly